Monica Lewis: Career

 For a short time, Lewis participated in advertisements for companies such as Burlington Mills and Camel cigarettes.
 Between 1947 and 1961, Lewis was the singing voice for "Miss Chiquita Banana", a cartoon television spokesmascot for Chiquita bananas.
 According to an interview Lewis gave in 2013, the job provided her with financial security for many years.

 In 1948, she appeared in the first Ed Sullivan Show, then titled Toast of the Town, which also featured Richard Rodgers and Oscar Hammerstein II, and Dean Martin and Jerry Lewis.
 It was created and produced by her brother Marlo Lewis.

 In 1950, she was signed to a contract with MGM.
-Some of her films included The Strip, Everything I Have Is Yours, and Affair with a Stranger, ‘ ‘The D.I’’, and she later appeared in some 1970s disaster films such as Earthquake (1974), Rollercoaster (1977), and both Airport '77 (1977) and The Concorde ...
+Some of her films included The Strip, Everything I Have Is Yours, Affair with a Stranger, and The D.I, and she later appeared in some 1970s disaster films such as Earthquake (1974), Rollercoaster (1977), and both Airport '77 (1977) and The Concorde ...
 Airport '79 (1979).

 From the 1950s to the 1980s, she made appearances in several television action series, including Those Whiting Girls, Peter Gunn, Johnny Staccato, Wagon Train, The Virginian, Tales of Wells Fargo, and Ironside.

 She resumed her singing career in the 1980s and 1990s, performing at popular clubs such as the Vine St. Bar and Grill and The Hollywood Roosevelt Cinegrill in Los Angeles and Danny's Skylight Room in New York City.